-The R ceiling method is one of the R Math function, which is used to return the smallest integer value which is greater than or equal to an individual number, or an expression.
-In this article, we will show you, How to use ceiling in R Programming language with an example.
+The R ceiling method is one of the R Math function that returns the smallest integer value, which is greater than or equal to a specific number, or an expression.
+Let us see how to use the ceiling in the R Programming language with an example.

 R ceiling syntax

-The basic syntax of the ceiling in R Programming language is as shown below:
+The syntax of the ceiling in R Programming language is

 Numeric_Expression: It can be a numeric value or a valid numerical expression for which you want to find the square root.

-- If the numeric_Expression is positive or Negative numeric value, ceiling function will return the ceiling value.
+- If the numeric_Expression is positive or Negative numeric value, the ceiling function returns the ceiling value.

-- If the numeric_Expression is positive or Negative Zero, ceiling function will return Zero
+- If it is positive or Negative Zero, ceiling function returns Zero

-- numeric_Expression is not a number (NaN) then ceiling will return NaN.
+- numeric_Expression is not a number (NaN), then the ceiling returns NaN.

-- If the numeric_Expression is positive or negative infinity, function will return same
+- If the numeric_Expression is positive or negative infinity, the function returns the same.

 # ceiling in R example # Use Ceiling Function on both Positive and negative zeros ceiling(0) ceiling(-0) # Use Ceiling Function on Not a Number ceiling(NaN) ceiling(-NaN) # Ceiling Numbers of +ve and -ve Infinity ceiling(Inf) ceiling(-Inf) # Use Ceiling Function on Characters ceiling("Tutorial Gateway")